Configuring shell colours

 test -r $dircolors_config && eval "$(dircolors $dircolors_config)"

-This snippet checks for the existence of a file .dircolors
+This snippet checks for the existence of a file .dircolors in

 the home directory, be sure to point yours to the location you